-The Annual Litter Pick takes place every February and consists of the village being split into over one dozen areas which are then cleared by teams of volunteers, with the resulting bags of rubbish being collected from the Memorial Hall car park by Mid Suffolk District Council.
+The Annual Litter Pick takes place every February/March and consists of the village being split into over one dozen areas which are then cleared by teams of volunteers, with the resulting bags of rubbish being collected from the Memorial Hall car park by Mid Suffolk District Council.
 February is chosen as being the most suitable time for this annual event as the "litter" is still exposed prior to the spring and summer growth.
 This also avoids any litter being chopped into smaller pieces once any trimming takes place.
 By the look of the pile of black plastic bags the village must now be very clean and tidy!

 It must be noted that in Mid-August 2008 there was an additional Litter Pick with the intention of tidying up the village prior to the Open Gardens Weekend and, although this did not generate quite as much litter as the usual February one it certainly proved to be worthwhile and it has now become another annual event.